alma-cdk/project/README.md

 ### v0 to v1 Tagging behavior changes

-Due to a bug in `v0`, the `Contact` and `Organization` tags were NOT applied as they were intended; This means that by default, upgrading from v0→v1 introduces CloudFormation diff:
+Due to a bug in `v0`, the `Contact` and `Organization` tags were NOT applied as they were intended; This bug was fixed in `v1` which means that by default, upgrading from v0→v1 introduces CloudFormation diff:
 ![CloudFormation Diff example when upgrading from v0 to v1](assets/v0-to-v1-tag-diff.png)

-Adding the `Contact` and `Organization` tags to all resources should be safe operation, but we allow disabling the "new" tagging behavior via a feature flag (since `v1.0.1`) in `cdk.json` context:
+Adding the `Contact` and `Organization` tags to all resources should be safe operation ([as we exclude problematic resources](https://github.com/alma-cdk/project/blob/main/src/smartstack/tags/exclude.ts)), but we allow disabling the "new" tagging behavior via a feature flag (since `v1.0.1`) in `cdk.json` context:

 ```diff
 {